 Elizabeth and Ian’s attraction to each other is stronger when they meet again but both have their misgivings about each other.
 Ian is a hard man.
 He is arrogant, shrewd, handsome, and very intelligent.
 In the beginning a lot of times, he comes across as a little too harsh but then as you get to know about him more, it gets clearer.
 He has reasons to behave and think the way he does, it is his defense mechanism.
 Once he decides to be open and vulnerable with Elizabeth, he is the sweetest and the most supportive person in her life.
 He is almost perfect, I loved him.

 The main draw of the story, for me, was the characters.
 Elizabeth and Ian’s characters are relatable and compelling.
 Their love story is dramatic and conflict-ridden but the chemistry between them is established since their first meeting.
 There are so many cute moments that seem to happen naturally in the plot which makes their love story better.
-The change in narration from Elizabeth’s point of view to Ian’s helped me understand both the characters and find them endearing.
+The change in narration from Elizabeth’s point of view to Ian’s helped me understand both characters and find them endearing.
 The setting of the story and descriptions are well written.
 It paints a vivid picture in your head of life in the 19th century.
 The only complaint I have is that towards the end it seems a little rushed.
 I don’t agree with the decision Elizabeth makes about Ian under her brother’s influence.
-All the conflicts are resolved in the end when Elizabeth and Ian talk things out between them.
+All the conflicts are resolved at the end when Elizabeth and Ian talk things out between them.

 Almost Heaven is a love story full of passion, betrayal, conflict, and drama.
 This is the first historical romance novel that I have completely read.
 Once I started to read the book, I had to finish it soon because I couldn’t wait to find out or even predict what was going to happen next.
 Overall, I really enjoyed the story and it was a refreshing read.